AshishVGajbhiye/AttentionIsAllYouNeed/README.md

 Every Encoder is composed of two block Feed Forward Neural Network and Self Attention, feed forward neural network is like any other neural network, however what exactly is Self Attention here, lets see:

 Take two word 'I' and 'am', this is an input and label them as X1 and X2.

-Since system will not able to understand this input, so the first task is to convert them to numerical representation which is called as Embedding, and these embeddings are nothing but N dimenstion(vector space) representation of word.
+Since system will not able to understand this input, so the first task is to convert them to numerical representation which is called as Embedding, and these embeddings are nothing but N dimension(vector space) representation of word.

 ![Untitled Diagram-Embedding](https://github.com/AshishVGajbhiye/AttentionIsAllYouNeed/assets/53076609/bad0ae17-365b-4b4a-ae87-f86e9899ba6c)